isadia94/Coaching-App/README.md

 A Coaching App Flutter Project

-N/B ~ To run this poject you need to have flutter installed on your Machine
+N/B ~ To run this project you need to have flutter installed on your Machine

 ## Getting Started